wp-plugins/contact-form-7-success-page-redirects/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Upgrade process for verifying that Contact Form 7 is installed and up to date.

 = 1.1.3 =
 * CF7 id property is no longer accessible.
 Switched to the id() method, so that form changes can be properly saved in the admin.